tiagofsanchez/reactnd-project-flashcard/questions.md

 NOTIFICATIONS:

 - Logic for notification has been implemented.
 Notifications are generated at a specific time if the user hasn't completed at least one quiz for that day.
+[DONE]

 - delete deck is not working properly